-VersalTM ACAPs no longer require the generation of IBERT IP as the necessary logic required to use in-system Serial I/O debug is now integrated into the GTY transceiver architecture.
-Any design that utilizes the GTY transceivers can be used for Serial I/O Hardware Debugging.
-The Versal Serial I/O Hardware Debugging Flow has two distinct phases:
+VersalTM ACAPs no longer require the generation of IBERT IP as the necessary logic required to use in-system.
+Serial I/O debug is now integrated into the GTY transceiver architecture.
+Any design that uses the GTY transceivers can be used for Serial I/O hardware debugging.
+The Versal Serial I/O hardware debugging flow has two distinct phases:

-- 1. Design Creation: Customizing and generating a design that utilizes the devices GTY transceivers, typically using the Versal ACAPs transceivers wizard. - 2.
-Serial I/O Analysis phase: Interacting with the GTY transceivers in the design using the Vivado® Hardware Manager to debug and verify issues in your high-speed serial I/O links.
+- 1. Design creation.
+Customizing and generating a design that uses the device's GTY transceivers, typically using the Versal ACAP transceivers wizard. - 2.
+Serial I/O analysis.
+Interacting with the GTY transceivers in the design using the Vivado® Hardware Manager to debug and verify issues in your high-speed serial I/O links.